accellera-official/cci/examples/README.txt

 how to build and run them.
 The build is branched from systemc-regressions/ package's verify.pl script.

+See Compile_and_Run_CCI_Example.ppt (in the same directory) with reference instructions for interactive/debug build of the examples on both Linux and Windows (the instruction herein are for batch execution).

 Directory Structure
 -------------------
         cci/                            // CCI_HOME folder